What is it?

 Industry3,07,03,0Industry

-The Wetterskip Fryslân is the competent authority for the application of soil and dredged material in surface water.
-All application standards can be found in the Temporary Action Framework.
+The Wetterskip Fryslân is the competent authority for applying soil and dredged material in surface water.
+All application standards can be found in the Temporary framework.

 Report

-If you plan to use building materials, soil, or dredged material, you must report this via the national digital reporting point.
+If you plan to apply building materials, soil or dredged material, you must report it through the national digital hotline.

 Information or questions?

-Do you have questions about the application of soil and/or the policy?
-Please contact the municipality by phone at 14 0511.
+Do you have questions about applying soil and/or the policy?
+If so, please contact the municipality at telephone number 14 0511.

-The various map layers are combined on the Geosolutions website, allowing those involved in earthmoving to clearly see where soil can or cannot be applied.
-The policy documents of all participating municipalities are accessible on this page under the 'documents' heading, and the link to the Bodemplus website is provided.
+Through the website of Geosolutions the various map layers are combined and anyone dealing with earthmoving can clearly see where soil may or may not be applied.
+Via this page under the heading documents, the policy documents of all participating municipalities can be accessed and the link to the Bodemplus website is mentioned.

-You can open and view the 2018 field book soil for contractors, consultancy firms and other parties involved under documents.
-The Soil Management memorandum is also available under documents.
+You can open and view the 2018 Soil Field Booklet for contractors, consulting firms and other related parties under documents.
+Under documents is also the Soil Management Memorandum.